ordinators/ordinator/TEST_PLAN.md

 - Target: Secrets decryption, config parsing, memory safety
 - Tools: `cargo-fuzz`
 - Prevent crashes, memory bugs, and secret leakage
+- **Security Note:** Decrypted secrets are only present in memory or at their destination after `ordinator apply`.
+They are never stored in the repository.

 ---